sjelin/FluidJS/README.md

 The `template` property is the template for the view.

-The `calc` property is the function which computes the values that go into the template function.
+The `calc` property is the function which computes the values that are used to fill in the template.
 This job includes passing the relevant information along to child views.
 Once these values are computed, they are returned in the form of an object, where the key names in the object line up with the variable names in the template.